freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 ---
 #### Sources:

 The links below were referenced in compiling information found in this article.
-Please visit them for further details regarding this topic.
+Please visit them for further details about this topic.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->